Maya Sita: Divine doubles: inspiration and influences

 Though the tale of Maya Sita told in the Ramayana adaptations is absent from the original, the concept of Maya Sita first appears in the epic itself.
 In the battle between Rama and Ravana, Indrajit – the son of Ravana – creates an illusionary Sita (Maya Sita) and kills her in front of Rama's general Hanuman, as a war tactic to dampen the spirits of Rama's army.
-The fooled Hanuman reports it to Rama, who is also dejected by the news.
+Hanuman reports it to Rama, who is also dejected by the news.
 However, they soon realise that it must be an illusion of Indrajit.
 Another surrogate Sita appears in a later interpolation of the epic.
 At the end of the Ramayana, a golden image of Sita is subsisted for the real Sita to be on side of Rama in sacrifices, after Sita's abandonment by Rama when her chastity is questioned by his subjects.

 The Ananda Ramayana does have the Maya Sita, who is kidnapped by Ravana, but has an illusory Sita called rajatamomayi chaya ("shadow of Rajas and Tamas elements") of Sita, who is abandoned by Rama while the sattva-rupa ("sattva form") – the real Sita – remains unseen by her husband's left side, the traditional place of a Hindu wife.
 Kamban's Ramavataram (12th century) narrates that Shurpanakha – the sister of Ravana – impersonates Sita to seduce Rama, but her trickery is exposed by him.
 In a 14th-century Nepalese drama, Shurpanakha disguises as Sita, but Rama is fooled by her appearance.
 When real Sita also appears, Rama is perplexed.
 However, Lakshmana tests the two Sitas and rightly judges the real one.
 The Ramcharitmanas narrates that the goddess Sati, wife of the god Shiva, tries to test Rama by appearing before him disguised as Sita when he is searching for his kidnapped wife.
 However, Rama sees through her disguise; Shiva abandons her, angry with her action.